Govindpur, Bihar: Sakri River

 The Sakri River floods during the rainy season.

 Delhua is a part of the Govindpur block.
 Govindpur is the main market in this village.
 It is 3 km from Delhua and it is situated on the other side of the Sakri River.
 Throughout most of the year villagers go there for marketing.
 But in the rainy season, they face a lot of problems because in the rainy season the river is too high to cross.
 This results in the post office and police station being completely disconnected from the village.

 This village is also affected by Naxalites.
 In the rainy season, there is a higher level of Naxalite activity because the police cannot reach the village.
 There is also a dam 1 km from a village near the Pipra village.

 Geography

 Govindpur has an average elevation of 80 metres (262 feet).

 Kakolat Fall is a waterfall 8 km away from Govindpur.

 Crops

 Dhan, gehun, maka, chana, mungfali, gana, masoor and sarson are the main crops grown in Govindpur.

 Religion

 Govindpur contains four Hindu temples: Hanuman Mandir, Gayatri Mandir, Durga Mandir, Madaf, and a shiv mandir.
 Every year during Dussehra, a fair is held.

 Muril Pahad Forest

-The Muril Pahad Forest forest contains several types of snake: krait, gehuan, dhaman and harhor.
+The Muril Pahad Forest contains several types of snake: krait, gehuan, dhaman and harhor.